-In this study, we analyzed the impact of targeted therapy use on HCRU in the mRCC population at our center.
-The study showed a statistically significant increase in total HCRU with the use of targeted therapies, specifically in terms of healthcare consultants and of emergency department visits.
-Non-adjusted clinical features may partly explain the HCRU differences, however, the relatively large OS rates difference between the groups may by itself explain the whole HCRU gap (16.5 vs. 7.3 months, Breslow=0.02).
-Interestingly, the OS rates recorded in our study represent a real-life scenario and survival rates differ from those observed in randomised control trials.
-For example, the COMPARZ study reported median OS of 29.3 and 28.4 months in its two groups, therefore, HCRU may be even higher in selected population (16, 17).
+department visits.
+Non-adjusted clinical features may partly explain the HCRU differences, however, the relatively large OS rate difference between the groups may in itself explain the whole HCRU gap (16.5 vs. 7.3 months; Breslow=0.02).
+Interestingly, the OS rates recorded in our study represent a real-life scenario and survival rates differ from those observed in randomized controlled trials.
+For example, the COMPARZ study reported median OS of 29.3 and 28.4 months in its two groups; therefore, HCRU may be even higher in selected populations.
 To evaluate the effect of OS on HCRU, we analyzed HCRU values per month of survival.
-Patients without targeted therapy showed higher HCRU in terms of hospitalisations and number of consultants per month of survival.
+Patients without targeted therapy showed higher HCRU in terms of hospitalizations and number of consultants per month of survival.
 These results acknowledge the importance of considering the OS on HCRU and also suggest a decrease in HCRU per month of survival with the use of targeted therapies.
-This also implies that health-care costs will follow the same trend as HCRU for these patients (18, 19).
+This also implies that healthcare costs will follow the same trend as HCRU for these patients.
+17,18